zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 Example:

-We have a drop-down and want to get the total number of available options in a drop-down then we will use ‘getNumberOfTotalOption’.
+We have a drop-down and want to get the total number of available options in a drop-down then we will use 'getNumberOfTotalOption'.

 ![Total_Options_Image](../../images/katalon-studio/tutorials/how_handle_drop_down_menu/Total_Options_Image.png)